Missouri DWI Laws

 Missouri DWI Penalties

-A DWI Missouri first offense is classified as a Class B misdemeanor offense.
-According to the Missouri DWI laws, offenders charged and convicted have to incur fines and Missouri DWI penalties.
-Some include fines as high as $500 or a six month jail time administered by the department of corrections.
-However, you are eligible for probation.
+A first offense for DWI in Missouri is classified as a Class B misdemeanor offense.
+According to the Missouri DWI laws, offenders charged and convicted can incur fines or jail time as a penalty for a DWI in Missouri.
+Punishment can include fines as high as $1,000 or six months in jail or a combination of the two.
+Persons charged with a first offense DWI in Missouri are eligible for probation.

-In case you are stopped and refuse to take a blood-alcohol test, you face a one-year license revocation as punishment.
-In some cases, you might also face ignition interlock upon license reinstatement.
+If you are stopped and refuse to take a blood-alcohol test, you face a one-year license revocation as punishment.
+You may also be required to have an ignition interlock device installed in any vehicle you operate.

-License suspension is also not uncommon as a DWI Missouri offense punishment.
-You might endure one month of full suspension followed by two months of restricted driving.
-Restricted driving allows you to drive to and from work to your SATOP class, and during an emergency only.
+License suspension is also not uncommon as a punishment for a DWI offense in Missouri.
+You might endure one month of a full suspension followed by two months where you can operate a motor vehicle on a restricted driving privilege allowing you to drive to work and few other locations.
+The restricted driving privileges allows you to drive to a very small amount of places including to and from work and SATOP.

-If you are guilty of DWI twice within five years, you are charged and convicted of a DWI Missouri second offense.
-Prior offenders are charged under Class A misdemeanor offenses law.
-According to Missouri DWI laws, fines and penalties for a second-time offender include a mandatory 48 hours imprisonment which may be followed by a one year jail time and fines as high as $1000.
+If you receive two DWIs with five years, you can be charged and convicted as a prior DWI offender.
+Prior offenders are charged with the higher level of DWI titled a Class A misdemeanor.
+According to Missouri DWI laws, fines and penalties for a second-time offender include a fine as high as $2,000 or up to one year in jail or a combination of the two.

 Second-time offenders are also eligible for probation.
-The period falls anywhere between one and two years.
-However, you have to serve ten days jail time or perform 240 hours of community service.
-Probation includes attending approved SATOP classes and staying alcohol or drug-free during the entire period.
+Probation is generally two years in length.
+As a prior offender, you are required to serve either ten days jail time or perform 240 hours of community service.
+Probation typically includes attending a SATOP course and staying alcohol or drug-free during the entire period.

 DWI Missouri Third Offense